FirstLegoLeague/launcher/docs/userguide.md

 Verify that the data looks correct and then press `Import`.

-Once you have imported the file you can see all the imported data by pressing the `Teams` and `Matches` buttons.
+Once you have imported the file you can see the imported data by pressing the `Teams` and `Matches` buttons.

 If you need to replace the imported data with a different CSV file, you can delete all the teams and matches, and import again.
 See [Tournament Settings](#tournament-settings) - `Delete Tournament Data`.